 My Car Manual States I Have Lifetime Fluid

-Since 2007 many import vehicles, mainly German manufactured, are considered “Lifetime” as far as fluid is concerned.
+Since 2007 many European vehicles, mainly German manufactured, are considered “Lifetime” as far as fluid is concerned.
 Unfortunately, many consumers mistake this for the lifetime of the vehicle.
 Be aware that lifetime means 100,000 miles.

 The Importance of Transmission Fluid